hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/field/accumulate_field.rst

    :Float: The node will accumulate a *Float* field.
    :Integer: The node will accumulate an *Integer* field.
    :Vector: The node will accumulate a *Vector* field.
+   :Transform: The node will accumulate a *Matrix* field.

 Domain
    The :ref:`attribute domain <attribute-domains>` used for accumulation